alpaddesai/RevenueGeneratingProjectsLabExperience/README.md

-# Coding Firmware For Xilinx
+# Embedded Design

-The project provides introduction to coding algorithms focused on firmware for Xilinx FPGAs.
+The project provides introduction embedded design
 All images are custom by Alpa D. Desai or have references